If you asked someone in the street to name five headphone manufacturers, Sennheiser would doubtless be in the top three.

 - Great dynamics

 They produce a rich, full-bodied sound with a level of composure and refinement that we aren’t always used to hearing from Bluetooth headphones.
 The low end is weighty but detailed without ever sounding boomy or drowning out the rest of the frequency range.
-Vocals are expressive and focused and the Sennheisers never miss a beat thanks to their superb timing.
-It's a sound that's endlessly listenable. and well worth the investment.
+Vocals are expressive and focused, plus the Sennheisers time superbly.
+It's a sound that's endlessly listenable and well worth the investment.

 Sennheiser PXC 550 Wireless